 Forces of production in Marxian terms, is the essential component of the economic system of society.
 Forces of production refers to the materials used in the production of goods as well as the tools, knowledge and techniques used to transform these materials.
 Forces of production does not include the class structure or relations of society, known as the relations of production.

-The productive forces and the relations of production must be seen as two contradictory aspects of a single totality: the productive activity of people in society.
+The forces of production and the relations of production must be seen as two contradictory aspects of a single totality: the productive activity of people in society.
 In particular, the relations of production must not be entirely reduced to the legal relation of ownership, nor must they be entirely abstracted from the forces of production.
 The forces of production must not be conceived simply as machinery and techniques, in abstraction from the relations of production.

 Forces of Production and Relations of Production in Socialist Society - Sean Sayers